leplusorg/docker-latex/README.md

 Version 1 of this image was using the [texlive-full](https://packages.debian.org/search?keywords=texlive-full&searchon=names&exact=1&suite=all&section=all) debian package to include as much TeX Live packages pre-installed as possible.
-But the resulting docker image was over 4 GB making it slow to download and breaking some CI/CD disk limits (including the free tier of GitHub Actions that I use).
+But the resulting Docker image was over 4 GB making it slow to download and breaking some CI/CD disk limits (including the free tier of GitHub Actions that I use).
 To keep the image usable by as many people as possible, I decided with version 2 and above to switch